 7. Chicago Riverwalk

-If you are craving a dash of city vibes during your run.
-You can't go wrong with the Chicago Riverwalk.
+If you are craving a dash of city vibes during your run, you can’t go wrong with the Chicago Riverwalk running path.
+This four-mile paved route follows the Chicago River, offering a unique urban running experience.

-This 1.25-mile pedestrian promenade hugs the Chicago River, showcasing beautiful sights of the city's architectural marvels and those legendary moveable bridges.
+This 1.25-mile pedestrian promenade hugs the Chicago River, allowing you to pass architectural marvels and those legendary moveable bridges.

-With an eclectic mix of eateries, bars, and public art installations, the Riverwalk guarantees a vibrant, captivating route for runners.
+With an eclectic mix of restaurants, bars, and public art installations, the Riverwalk guarantees a vibrant, captivating route for runners.

 8. Des Plaines River Trail

-And finally, the Des Plaines River Trail is a picturesque and calming retreat from city life's whirlwind pace.
+And finally, the Des Plaines River Trail is a picturesque and calming running trail retreat from city life’s whirlwind pace.

 Tips for Running in Chicago